Who can use Shared Lives

 This can be:

-• short‑term, for example to give a family carer a break
+• short‑term, for example to give their main carer a break

 • long‑term, as a more permanent living arrangement